Robins Are Back! How to Help Them This Spring

 How to Help Robins This Spring:

-• Approximately 25% of American Robins admitted during 2022 were injured after colliding with windows or vehicles.
-Read more about how to prevent this significant source of injury and mortality for avian species here.
+• Only 14% of the American Robins that were injured after colliding with windows or buildings ultimately survived treatment.
+Read more about how to prevent this significant source of injury and mortality for avian species here

-• If you find a baby robin this spring that you believe has been orphaned, take the time to think twice before attempting a rescue.
+• In total, only 33 out of the 114 robins admitted during 2023 were truly orphaned hatchlings or fledglings – if you find a baby robin this spring that you believe has been orphaned, take the time to think twice before attempting a rescue.
 It’s normal for fledgling birds to be on the ground as they learn to fly, and their parents are often watching from afar.
 Learn more about what to do if you find a baby bird here.

 As these robins continue their journeys north, take a moment to watch and enjoy these charismatic birds.
 Happy spring!